-We offer clear and critical analysis of UK government and European Union policy proposals through a range of high-quality publications and expert-led events, as well as up-to-date regulatory information through a comprehensive guide to UK and EU environment legislation.
+Through its extensive cross sector membership, EPUK offers clear and critical analysis of UK Government, and international policies.
+It delivers a range of high-quality publications and expert-led events, as well as up-to-date regulatory information through Essential Environment, a comprehensive guide to UK and EU environmental legislation.

-Environmental Protection UK works with UK national and devolved governments, local authorities, business, academics and the general public, and with relevant EU institutions and NGOs.
-We have close working relationships with DEFRA and DCLG staff and are highly regarded as representatives on both the European Federation of Clean Air & Environmental Protection Associations (EFCA) and the International Union of Air Pollution and Environmental Protection Associations (IUAPPA).
+EPUK has have close working relationships with DEFRA and DCLG staff and is highly regarded through its representation on both the European Federation of Clean Air & Environmental Protection Associations (EFCA) and the International Union of Air Pollution and Environmental Protection Associations (IUAPPA).

-However, we are not a regulatory authority and regret we are unable to intervene on behalf of any individual or group to deal with any complaints concerning air pollution, noise, contaminated land or any other environmental issue.
+EPUK is not a regulatory authority and is unable to intervene on behalf of any individual or group to deal with any complaints concerning air pollution, noise, contaminated land or any other environmental issue.
 Any complaints should be directed to your local authority or the Environment Agency.

 Meet The Board of Trustees and Key People